LiveRamp/reslang/docs/intro.md

 ## Explanation

 The namespace declaration at the top defines the API for the entire namespace and versions it.
-Note that the namespace name is the folder name that the file is contained in - in this case /file
+Note that the namespace name is "simple/files".
+If we don't specify this, the folder name that the file is contained in will be used - in this case /file

 We model a Directory as an asset-resource.
 We can create any number of directories via POST.
 Files are contained within these directories, represented by the Directory subresource named File.
 Each File refers to a configuration-resource of FileType (e.g. png) via the "linked" keyword.